 Have a National Crew Experience in your own backyard.
 Members of Regional Crews take on essential service projects at national parks, forests, and wildlife refuges near their communities.
-Members are often recruited locally and spend most of their time camping and serving on protected lands closer to home.
+Members are often recruited locally and camp or commute while serving on protected lands closer to home.

 Read more about SCA’s Regional Crew programs.